pfroysdon/publications/README.md

 -----------------------------------------------------------------------------------

 # Project Overview
 I am now working with a small publisher to make these hard-bound books more affordable, and the books will soon be available on my website.
-In the interim, I have placed in each folder a **free preview chapter** along with all software supporting each of the following books:
+In the interim, I have placed in each folder a **free preview chapter** along with all supporting software.

 ## Machine Learning: a Conceptual Approach